 Feeding your dog is simple once you follow certain rules.
 However, there are several factors that will determine the best puppy food for your specific pooch.
 For example, some owners like to feed their pets raw diet, while others go along with the advice of science-based methods and choose specifically formulated commercial dog food brands.

 Over the years, Top Dog Tips has published multiple articles on dog food from vets and other dog experts.
 There are several great dog food reviews and lists you can find on this site that will help you make the best choice for a young dog's nutritional needs.
-I suggest you skimming through some of these articles below:

 In the meantime, let's take a look at five best tips on choosing the best puppy food for your new dog, and what you should pay attention to when choosing the best brand.